Blue and Gray division welcomes new CSM

 |0

-This work, Blue and Gray division welcomes new CSM [Image 5 of 5], by Chad Menegay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Blue and Gray division welcomes new CSM, by Chad Menegay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.